Pandemic leads to appliance shortage

 DUNMORE, Pa. — Nick Gillette of Dunmore Appliance has been in the business for 33 years and says there's never been a year quite like 2020.

-Covid-19's effect on the appliance business is one of increased demand and disappearing supply.
+COVID-19's effect on the appliance business is one of increased demand and disappearing supply.

-"The Main thing they're looking for is refrigeration and freezers and we have very limited quantities.
-We ordered freezers back in March and we just got some, there were 20 some, and they were gone in two days," said Gillette.
+"The Main thing they're looking for is refrigeration and freezers, and we have very limited quantities.
+We ordered freezers back in March, and we just got some, there were 20 some, and they were gone in two days," said Gillette.

 Jack Henzes of Clarks Summit was able to grab the final freezer.